-009 ADVANCED PLACEMENT LANGUAGE AND COMPOSITION III (Juniors- A or B average in Honors II)
+1009 ADVANCED PLACEMENT LANGUAGE AND COMPOSITION III (Juniors) (1 CREDIT)

+Pre-requisite A or B average in Honors II as well as a recommendation from the teacher of that course

-This course is designed to help students hone the writing, reading, and vocabulary skills necessary for college.
+This course is designed to help hone the writing and reading skills necessary for the college world.
+This is a high-level, labor intensive course that is constructed around the fundamentals of the College Board curriculum standards.
 The course will emphasize the connection between reading and writing and will engage the students in exploration and construction of a variety of composition styles.
-Students will analyze a variety of non-fiction pieces for rhetorical devices and effectiveness.
-Students will offer thoughtful and analytical comments on these readings and experiment with writing techniques in their own works.
+Students will offer thoughtful and analytical comments on a variety of nonfiction readings; experiment with writing techniques in their own works; share constructive comments on each other's essays.
 Students must be willing to devote extra time and energy to the rigorous structure of this class.
+The goal for students of this course is for them to sit for and successfully pass the AP Language and Composition exam.